 Step Two: Review your answers, confirm your information, and pay a nominal fee

 Once you have completed your questionnaire, you will be provided a summary of the information.
-You will be given the opportunity to amend the document to meet your wishes.
+You will be given the opportunity to amend the document to meet your wishes, so it is saved in draft.
 Our nominal fee of £39.00 for an individual will and £69.00 for a pair of wills can be paid using credit or debit cards.
 You can even choose to charge it to your PayPal account.

 Step Three: Receive your document, legally sign and have it witnessed